 Effectively helping clients through difficult times since 1986

 Effective Assault Lawyer Serving the Greater Seattle Area

 Protecting your rights and safeguarding your future!
 Don’t face an Assault or DV charge alone!
-Call Phil Weinberg for a thorough initial consultation and case evaluation at no cost.
+Call Phil Weinberg for a thorough initial consultation at no cost.

 Experienced Seattle Criminal Defense Attorney

 Besides Seattle Assault cases Attorney Phil Weinberg works in a wide range of criminal defense areas.
 Hiring an accomplished lawyer to represent you is the first and most important step you must take if you’ve been charged with a crime in Seattle.
 Attorney Phil Weinberg will provide you with the personalized service and experienced legal representation you deserve.
 In fact, for over 25 years, Phil an experienced Seattle Attorney has been defending those accused of Assault, Domestic Violence / DV, Drunk Driving / DUI, and Drug- and Theft-Related Crimes in and around the Seattle area.
 Don’t wait, don’t delay – call (206) 624-1662 for immediate help.
 Having an experienced, tactful but relentless defense attorney on your side as soon as possible can make a substantial difference in the outcome of your case.

 If you’re looking for experienced and effective legal representation for an Assault or other criminal charge call (206) 624-1662 to schedule your free initial consultation.
 Attorney Phil Weinberg will create an intelligent winning defense plan tailored to your unique situation.